-At Advanced Health and Physical Medicine, we create custom plans for our patients that combine office treatments with lifestyle adjustments.
+At Advanced Health and Rehabilitation Center, we create custom plans for our patients that combine office treatments with lifestyle adjustments.
 We hope to revitalize your nerves and adjust your entire system to maximize pain relief without invasive or risky procedures.
 Our conservative treatment plans will take into consideration any other health issues you are struggling with.
 This is especially important if neuropathy is just one of the health complications you are experiencing.

 My foot pain started in 1969 and gradually became worse over the years.
 It got to the point I could hardly drive and when I did, I would have to pull over because of the shooting and burning pain.
 After my first week of treatment, I could drive again.
 I have completed eight weeks of treatment and I no longer have to wrap my feet up at night to protect them from the pain of sheets touching them.
 I believe the regimen of adjustments, injections, and laser therapy was the best solution to my feet being pain free.
 For years I believed I just have to live with the pain.
 I recommend anyone in pain to visit your office and give it a try.